Northeast Forest Fire Update - August 20

-- Algonquin Park 12 is currently 0.2 of a hectare and is located near Grand Lake.
+- Algonquin Park 13 is 0.1 of a hectare in size and is located near Sisco Lake in the western section of the Park.

-- Sudbury 37 is currently 0.7 of a hectare and is located west of Venetian Lake.
+- North Bay 18 is 0.5 of a hectare and is located north of the Mattawa River northeast of Paresseux Falls.

-At the time of this update, there are two other active wildland fires in the region.
+At the time of this update, there are four other active wildland fires in the region.

+- Algonquin Park 12 is under control at 0.2 of a hectare and is located north of Grand Lake.

+- Sudbury 37 is not under control at 2.5 hectares an is located west of Friday Lake.

-- Timmins 18 is under control at 0.1 of a hectare.
-It is located south of Lower Footprint Lake.
+- Parry Sound 18 is under control at 0.2 of a hectare and is located north of Grundy Lake Provincial Park.

-- Cochrane 10 measures 74 hectares and is being observed, approximately 100 kilometers southeast of Moose Factory.
+- Cochrane 10 measures 74 hectares and is being observed, approximately 100 kilometres southeast of Moose Factory.

-The forest fire hazard ranges from low to extreme across the region, with the areas of most concern situated near Gogama, Temiskaming Shores and Bissett Creek.

 Help prevent forest fires